El Caño Archaeological Park: 2005

-In 2005 Mayo launched a ground survey using new electrical surveying technology that had never been used at the site.
+In 2005 Mayo launched a ground survey using electrical surveying technology that had never been used at the site.
 Their main goal was to determine if there actually were any burial sites at El Caño, and if there were burial sites at El Caño they wanted to know how much area the burial sites took up.
-Using Transient electromagnetics a team of geologist found several sets of circular magnetic anomalies at the base of several earthen mounds.
+Using transient electromagnetics, a team of geologists found several sets of circular magnetic anomalies at the base of several earthen mounds.
 Many of these anomalies were specifically located in coordination to where rain runoff had eroded away the sides of the lower portions of the mounds.

 After two years the information gathered through the survey determined that there was a clear circular outline of disturbance in the landscape that looked to contain the burials of Pre-Columbian people.
-This area was found among a series of stone monoliths and statues, and it was recorded to be approximately 250 feet (80 Meters) in diameter.
+This area was found among a series of stone monoliths and statues, and it was recorded to be approximately 250 feet (80 meters) in diameter.